 - In arid and semi-arid regions, agricultural fields were converted into rain-fed storage structures that allowed the water to stand and moisten the soil such as ‘khadins’ in Jaisalmer and ‘Johads’ in other parts of Rajasthan.

-Tamil Nadu is the first state in India which has made rooftop rainwater harvesting structure compulsory to all the houses across the state.
-There are legal provisions to punish the defaulters.
+Tamil Nadu is the first state in India which has made rooftop rainwater harvesting structures compulsory for all houses across the state.
+There are legal provisions to punish defaulters.

 You can also access CBSE Notes for other subjects.
-Keep Learning and stay tuned for more updates on CBSE and NCERT.
-Download BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.
+Keep learning and stay tuned for more updates on CBSE and NCERT.
+Download BYJU’S App and subscribe to the YouTube channel to access interactive maths and science videos.

 Frequently Asked Questions on CBSE Class 10 Political Science Notes Chapter 3 Water Resources

 A study suggested that the water originated from rocks with which the Earth formed.

 The types of condensations are 1.
 Fog 2.
 Mist 3.
 Frost 4.
 Dew